Shadow the Hedgehog (video game): Gameplay

 New gameplay features distinguish Shadow the Hedgehog from previous Sonic games.
-For example, Shadow can pick up and use guns to combat enemies, adding an element of third-person shooter gameplay that in past games were the simple lock-on and fire mechanic.
-Parts of the scenery, such as traffic signs, can also be used as weapons.
+For example, Shadow can pick up and use guns to fight enemies.
+Parts of the scenery, like traffic signs, can also be used as weapons.
 Another new feature is the ability to drive vehicles, such as motorcycles and an alien aircraft.
 Although Shadow can outrun the game's vehicles, the latter have unique capabilities, such as crushing enemies and traversing otherwise impassable acid-covered areas.

 As in most Sonic series games, the Chaos Emeralds play a major role; they help Shadow remember his past and allow him to perform Chaos Control and Chaos Blast.
 Chaos Control allows Shadow to move more quickly in levels and slows time in boss battles, and Chaos Blast creates an explosion that destroys or severely damages all nearby enemies.
-Shadow can perform Chaos Control after the player fills the Hero Gauge by defeating Black Arms soldiers (or by doing other heroic acts such as; putting out fires and healing wounded soldiers), and he can perform Chaos Blast after filling the Dark Gauge by defeating G.U.N. soldiers (or other evil acts such as; healing the enemies or destroying scenery).
+Shadow can perform Chaos Control after the player fills the Hero Gauge by defeating Black Arms soldiers (or by doing other heroic acts such as; putting out fires and healing wounded soldiers), and he can perform Chaos Blast after filling the Dark Gauge by defeating GUN soldiers (or other evil acts such as; healing the enemies or destroying scenery).

-The game includes a two-player mode that retains the single-player mechanics but is set in one of three specially designed stages and uses a vertically split screen to separate each player's view.
+The game includes a multiplayer mode that retains the single-player mechanics but is set in one of three specially designed stages and uses a vertically split screen to separate each player's view.
 Each player chooses one of the available characters—Shadow, two metallic versions of him, and palette-swapped variants of each.
 The combatants attack each other and steal each other's rings until one is eliminated.
-Additionally, in single-player mode, a second player may take control of Shadow's hero sidekick characters (you cannot control Doom's Eye or Dr. Eggman) in the stages, however this feature isn't in the Xbox version of the game.
+Additionally, in single-player mode, a second player may take control of Shadow's hero sidekick characters in the stages, though Dooms Eye, Dr. Eggman, and Charmy remain uncontrollable.
+This feature is omitted entirely in the Xbox version.